-The Company has entered into contracts for drug manufacturing, clinical study management and safety related to its Phase II clinical trials, and a one-year loan (note 11) for a total of \$1,419,520.
-Pursuant to the commitment for clinical trial management, the Company has paid a total of \$41,938 in deposits related to study initiation and certain study costs.
-These deposits are available to be applied against invoices received from the contract research organization but have not been netted against the Company's commitments for the fiscal year ended June 30, 2020.
+The Company has entered into contracts for drug manufacturing, clinical study management and safety related to its clinical trials for a total of \$10,049.
+Pursuant to the commitments for clinical trials, the Company has paid a total of \$2,310 in deposits related to study initiation and certain study costs.
+These deposits are available to be applied against invoices received from the contract research organization but have not been netted against the Company's commitments for the fiscal year ended June 30, 2021.